 How can consumers tell if a brand is truly vegan?
 There must be a lot of brands claiming to be vegan…

 As individuals, consumers should delve into the product or the company to ensure they have the correct accreditation and can back up what they say.
 Some brands do mislead the consumer by using certain words or phrases but as a responsible company, we are transparent and open about our practices and certifications.

-We educate the consumer and use the globally recognised Peta bunny logo as we want them to know what they are buying.
-This makes it clear for our customers, guiding them to make better ethical choices and purchases.
+We educate the consumer and use the globally recognized Peta Bunny logo as we want them to know what they are buying.
+This makes it clear to our customers, guiding them to make better ethical choices and purchases.